 All posts by Steve Panton

-What is the Detroit Art Ecosystem?
-Part I
+The Detroit Art Ecosystem Part I

 How to allocate resources to the Detroit Art Ecosystem in a way that is equitable and produces the most social value should be a central question for anyone tasked with managing their distribution.
 However, despite its importance, the topic has received little research attention, and consequently, art and culture funding in Detroit has been distributed with little objective basis.